Te Kete Ipurangi Navigation:

 Session 5

 This session is an extension for more able students.
 A challenge is to generalise Pick’s rule when some regions are subtracted.
-Copymaster 3 is a blank grid of dots so students can investigate this.
+Copymaster 3 is a blank grid of dots that can be used by students during this investigation.

 1. Get the students to draw a set of simple shapes on Copymaster 3 with one region inside like these:

-2. Then they work out the areas excluding the inner part.
+2. Ask students to calculate the areas of each shape, excluding the inner part.

 3. Compare this against Pick’s rule A=1/2 b+i-1 where the counts for b includes the dots on the inside boundary and the inside dots of the inner shape are ignored.
 It is then evident that Pick’s rule consistently is 1 less than the true area.
 Thus the conjecture is that A=1/2 b+i when there is one inner region.